-Lines of Research
+Lines of research

-- Mueller I, et al., and del Portillo HA.
+- Ivo Mueller, Mary R. Galinski, J. Kevin Baird, Jane M. Carlton, Dhanpat K. Kochar, Pedro L. Alonso, and Hernando A. del Portillo.
 2009.
 Key gaps in the knowledge of Plasmodium vivax, a neglected human malaria parasite.
-Lancet Infectious Diseases, 9(9): 555-566.
+Lancet Infectious Diseases, 9(9): 555-566

 - Carlton J, et al., del Portillo HA, et al. and Fraser-Liggett CM.
 2008.
 Comparative genomics of the neglected human parasite Plasmodium vivax.
-Nature, 455: 757-763.
+Nature, 455: 757-763